 While we are all affected by climate change, not all climate impacts are created, or distributed, equally.
 In the interview series "Voices of Climate Justice", we talk to environmental activists from the Global South about their experiences, activism, opinions and hopes for the future.
 Read on to discover all of the interviews in the series.

 Our physical health, the pollution levels in the air we breathe, our access to water and food - all of this and more is set to be (and in many cases already is) affected by climate change.
 But climate change is also an inherently social issue, and climate change impacts - from droughts to rising sea levels - affect key groups differently, often having disproportionately adverse impacts on historically marginalised or underserved communities, countries and even continents.

 If we're ever going to find a sustainable way out of the climate crisis, and secure a greener, fairer future for all, we need to ensure that discussions about solutions and alternative futures always include a diversity of different voices.
 We certainly won't be able to stop climate change without the expertise and experience of those most affected by it.
-But when it comes to reporting on environmental (youth) activism, the media tends to focus on just one or two well-known faces from the European climate movement, and climate
+But when it comes to reporting on environmental (youth) activism, the media tends to focus on just one or two well-known - mostly European - faces.

 In this article you can find all of the interviews in the series, and it will be updated as new conversations are added.
 We wish you inspiring reading!

 1. "We are a climate generation and this is our fight." - Interview With Ugandan Activist Sadrach Nirere